Azure/azure-iot-sdk-node/service/devdoc/service_client_requirements.md

-# Digital Twin Service Client requirements
+# Digital Twin Client requirements

 The `DigitalTwinClient` class provides methods to interact with a device's digital twin object stored in Azure IoT Hub.